100 Black Men of America

-100 Black Men of America is a men's civic organization and service club whose stated goal is to educate and empower African-American children and teens.
+100 Black Men of America is a men's civic organization and service club that works in the field of education and empowerment of African-American children and teens.
 As of 2009, the organization has 110 chapters and more than 10,000 members in different cities in the United States and throughout the world.
-The organization's mission statement is "to improve the quality of life within our communities and enhance educational and economic opportunities for all African Americans."
-The organization’s mottos "real men giving real-time" and "what they see is what they’ll be" describe the organization's goals of providing positive role models and leaders to guide the next generation of African Americans and other youth.
 The members are predominantly African-American professionals, businessmen, civic leaders and administrators, educators, and other occupations.

+The stated mission of 100 Black Men of America, Inc. is to improve the quality of life within African American communities by enhancing educational and economic opportunities.

 History

 The initial idea for 100 Black Men of America was conceived in New York in 1963 by a group of African American professionals who wanted to improve the quality of life and economic opportunities for the black community by fostering better education and youth development.
-Elements of the organization’s creed that date from this era (“e.g. no member shall be without transportation, no member shall be without legal representation, etc.”) provide some insight into the challenges faced by many African American organizations during the height of the Civil Rights Movement of the early 1960s.
+Elements of the organization’s creed that dated from this era (e.g. no member shall be without transportation, no member shall be without legal representation, etc.) provide some insight into the challenges faced by many African American organizations during the height of the Civil Rights Movement in the early 1960s.
 Some of the early members were David Dinkins and Jackie Robinson.

-By 1976 a separate chapter was formed in New Jersey and before 1987 other chapters formed in most major U.S. cities.
-Between 1983 and 1986 these chapters held several national conferences with the aim of forming a more official national organization.
+By 1976, a separate chapter was formed in New Jersey, and before 1987, other chapters formed in most major U.S. cities.
+Between 1983 and 1986, these chapters held several national conferences with the aim of forming a more official national organization.
 On May 27, 1987, 100 Black Men of America, Inc. held its first national conference in Atlanta, Georgia, with businessman Nathaniel Goldstein as its first president and chairman of the board.

 In 1994, the organization established the Collegiate 100 as an auxiliary to its chapters throughout the nation.
 The Collegiate 100 is composed of only young men actively enrolled in college.
 The Collegiate 100 members provide support for the chapters as well as receive mentoring from chapter members.

 In 2010, the organization established an auxiliary for young professional men known as the Emerging 100.
 The Emerging 100 focuses on the recruitment and engagement of men between the ages of 22 and 35.
-Atlanta was the first city to establish an Emerging 100 auxiliary.
+Atlanta is the first city to establish an Emerging 100 auxiliary and Houston is the second.